-The storage capacity estimates of 7 saline aquifers by a group of experts shows that any single estimate by 1 expert might be a gross under or overestimation of the median storage capacity.
-Even using a cohort of experts to provide independent estimates of the storage capacity does not cover the full range of possible values using just the data that those same experts collected.
-In particular, the range of expert estimates underestimated the highest values of the storage capacity by at least 40% (and up to 120%).
-As there is no reasons to assume that any one combination of variables is more or less likely than any other, all possible combinations must be assumed to have the same probability.
+the full range of possible values using just the data that those same experts collected.
+In particular, the range of expert estimates underestimated the highest values of the storage capacity by at least 40 % (and up to 120 %).
+As there are no reasons to assume that any one combination of variables is more or less likely than any other, all possible combinations must be assumed to have the same probability.
 Hence the storage capacity calculated using all minimum or maximum values for all variables are equally likely as any other individual combination, though there are more combinations of variables that will produce storage capacities around the median value than the extremes, making an estimate around the median more likely overall.

-The number of experts in the study was necessarily limited, however using more experts would not alter the outcome of the study.
-More experts may increase the range of estimates produced, but would certainly not decrease it.
-Having more experts might be predicted to decrease the standard deviation of the mean estimate, however, as above, there is no reason to consider that the mean estimate is a better estimate of the true (unknown) value of the storage capacity than any other value.
+The number of experts in the study was necessarily limited; however, using more experts would not alter the outcome of the study.
+More experts may increase the range of estimates produced but would certainly not decrease it.
+Having more experts might be predicted to decrease the standard deviation of the mean estimate; however, as above, there is no reason to consider that the mean estimate is a better estimate of the true (unknown) value of the storage capacity than any other value.

-It is therefore evident that the uncertainty associated with a single estimate of CO2 storage capacity for a saline aquifer is large compared to the precision with which at least some published values are presented.
-Given both the small database upon which estimates are typically based, and the inherent variability of the geological parameters involved, the result is perhaps not surprising.
-The exercise upon which this paper is based was conducted using only publicly available data.
-The experts had access to a science library, and to the internet.
-It is apparent that the vast majority of the data were derived by web-searching, including in most cases the data from the library which must obviously be located before it can be consulted.
-A source of uncertainty within the estimates is therefore the choice of search terms entered into internet search tools, which could be crucial in either locating or missing key data sources.
-In this study, porosity tends to have fewer independent sources in the literature than the other parameters, leading to potential underestimation of the uncertainty in comparison to other parameters and hence a smaller range of calculated storage capacity values for this parameter.
+It is therefore evident that the uncertainty associated with a single estimate of CO_2 storage capacity for a saline aquifer is large compared to the precision with which at least some published values are presented.
+Given both the small database upon which estimates are typically based and the inherent variability in the geological parameters involved, the result is perhaps not surprising, and confirmed by more statistically rigorous studies, e.g. Keating et al. (2011).
+The exercise upon which the present paper is based was conducted using only publicly available data.
+The experts had access to a science library and to the Internet.
+It is apparent that the vast majority of the data were derived by searching the Web, including in most cases the data from the library which must obviously be located before it can be consulted.
+A source of uncertainty within the estimates is therefore the choice of search terms entered into Internet search tools, which could be crucial in either locating or missing key data sources.
+In this study, porosity tends to have fewer independent sources in the literature than the other parameters, leading to potential underestimation of the uncertainty in comparison to other parameters, and hence a smaller range of calculated storage capacity values for this parameter.
 The ability to calculate the uncertainty in a storage capacity estimate is therefore limited by data availability and uncertainty is likely to be underestimated if this is not taken into account.
 In the case of the Mains Formation, the range of calculated capacities is comparable to the median value (Fig. 3), as all the experts located a single published porosity value.
-In other words, the range of storage estimates is partly controlled by the number of
+In other words, the range of storage estimates is partly controlled by the number of published values and their accessibility or ease of location.
+In an extreme case as with the Mains Formation, the range of P(M) is likely to be underestimated.